w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 transaction format and block authoring rules of a specific parachain, as well as having access to its full state.

-## Parachains' Protocol Summary
+## Protocols' Summary

+The two protocols can be divided into different phases.
+There are five phases of the AnV protocol:

+1. Parachain phase.
+2. Relay Chain submission phase.
+3. Availability and unavailability subprotocols.
+4. Secondary GRANDPA approval validity checks.
+5. Invocation of a Byzantine Fault Tolerant (BFT) _finality gadget_ to cement the chain.

-The parachains' protocol can be summarized into three main steps:
+The parachain protocol is divided into three main phases:

 1. Collators send the parachain block (parablock) with PoV to the set of Validators assigned to the parachain (i.e. para-validators).